mkuthan/mkuthan.github.io/_posts/2024-10-24-flink-forward.md

 ![ForSt DB architecture](/assets/images/2024-10-24-flink-forward/forst2.jpg)

-* Performance dropped 100x when RocksDB replaced with object store as is.
+* Performance dropped 100x when RocksDB was replaced with object store as is.
-* New async API, it requires changes in **all** Flink operators!
+* The new async API requires changes in **all** Flink operators!

 ![State async API](/assets/images/2024-10-24-flink-forward/forst3.jpg)

-* Asynchronous improves performance but introduces new challenge: ordering.
+* Asynchronous improves performance but introduces new challenge: ordering

 ![Ordering](/assets/images/2024-10-24-flink-forward/forst4.jpg)

-* Slower than local RocksDB but performance looks promising
+* Slower than local RocksDB, but performance looks promising

 ![Benchmark](/assets/images/2024-10-24-flink-forward/forst5.jpg)

 ## Building Copilots with Flink SQL, LLMs and vector databases

-* The most entertaining session of the conference, in my opinion.
+* The most entertaining session of the conference, in my opinion
 * How to adopt real-time analysis for non-technical users?

 ![Real-time analysis adoption](/assets/images/2024-10-24-flink-forward/genai1.jpg)

-* Steffen Hoellinger invited us to conduct a POC together with [Airy](https://airy.co/).
+* Steffen Hoellinger invited us to conduct a POC together with [Airy](https://airy.co/)

 ![Copilot architecture](/assets/images/2024-10-24-flink-forward/genai3.jpg)